sidneycadot/Laser2Wav/HowCompactDiscsWork.md

 33, 45, or (for very old records) 78 rotations-per-minute.
 This means that the quality of the playback is best when the needle is on the outside of the record.
 CD's, on the other hand, are played back at a 'constant radial velocity' of about 1.4 meters-per-second.
-This means that a CD has to rotate much faster when reading the inner portions of the CDs.
+This means that a Compact Disc has to rotate much faster when reading the information close to its center.

 Second, CDs are read from the inside to the outside, rather than from the outside to the inside.
-This makes it possible to accomodate different sizes of CDs (regular CDs versus single-CDs), without changes to the mechanics.
+This makes it possible to accomodate different sizes of CDs (e.g., regular CDs with a diameter of 120 mm CDs versus smaller CDs), without changes to the mechanics.

-Third, and by far most important, is that the data on a CD is *digital* rather than *analog*.
+Third, and by far most important, is that the actual data on a CD is *digital* rather than *analog*.
 This means that the actual information is represented using a small set of readily distinguishable states.

 In case of the CD, two distinguishable states are used: the 'lands' and 'pits' that the laser encounters while following a track.
-The precise height of the 'lands' and the 'pits' isn't used to carry information; it's just the fact that there is (or isn't) a pit at a certain place that matters, not how deep it is.
+The precise height of the lands and the pits isn't used to carry information; it's just the fact that there is (or isn't) a pit at a certain place that matters, not how deep it is.
 In contrast, in a vinyl record the sides of the track followed by the needle are 'wavey', and the audio information is contained in the